 David J. Apple had a vision to improve IOL technology; cataract surgical techniques and patient care throughout the world.

 I feel proud to say I belong to the Apple Korps, as David liked to call the group of his research fellows.
 In the early 1990s I worked with him in Charleston at the Medical University of South Carolina.
 He became my scientific father: a mentor who has shown me how to do research in this area.
 Even David’s poor health did not stop him pursuing his vision, alter his motivation or diminish his wisdom; indeed perhaps these characteristics delayed and defeated his illness.
 I owe him so much and ophthalmology has benefited from his numerous contributions.

 At the time of his death, David’s laboratory was in Sullivan’s Island, South Carolina.
 He died in August 2011 and that autumn I met with Ann Apple and sought her permission to perpetuate David’s work at a more international level and within a university, by re-locating it to Heidelberg.
 She kindly agreed.
 In the spring of 2012 we shipped it to Germany.
 That summer the crates were unboxed in the University Eye Department.
 The move from Charleston is accomplished.
 Now, in 2015, Heidelberg has a thriving international laboratory for research on intraocular devices: continuing and extending the research that David initiated.

 Heidelberg provides a most appropriate location for the laboratory.
 David admired the city and its university.
 He visited here frequently.
 Equal to his love of medical science David revered the history of medicine.
-The Medical Faculty here is the oldest in Germany: over 600 years of education and research in medicine have produced a tradition of deeply founded responsibility to tackle the huge challenges facing 21st century medicine.
-The faculty has prepared itself for these challenges in many ways: through the establishment of links with the Cluster of Excellence in and around the city and its university in several internationally recognised research institutions.
+The Medical Faculty here is the oldest in Germany: over 600 years of education and research in medicine produced a tradition of deeply founded responsibility to tackle the huge challenges facing 21st century medicine.
+The Faculty meets these challenges through its links within the Cluster of Excellence in and around the city and its university, in several internationally recognised research institutions.
 At the Apple Lab we have established links to these centres of excellence, promoting high standards in ophthalmic education and research here in Heidelberg.

 - German Cancer Research Center